 - To secure the cutting, carefully pat the earth around the root.

-- If you will use the water approach, fill a glass or jar with enough water to cover the leaf nodes.
+- If you use the water approach, fill a glass or jar with enough water to cover the leaf nodes.

 - Then submerge the cutting in the water.